colbyj427/AppointmentScheduler/README.md

 - Check if the appt is in November or December and on a weekend.
 - Check for the earliest appt. from a preferred doctor that satisfies constraints.
 - Keep record of the last appointment for each patient, so the next can be scheduled at least a week later.

+# Current State

+The program is fully implemented with each necessary piece present in the code.
+However, the requests being made to the POST /api/Scheduling/Schedule api endpoint for marking appointments are not working correctly.
+Currently a 500 error is most commonly returned.
+The issue is likely in incorrect formatting of the appointment json.